lonelycode/tyk-io-site-content/v1.8/setup/installation.md

         }
     }

 The most crucial part of an app config to edit is the `target_url`, in our example it is set to: `http://jive.ly`, you can leave it like that if you want, but making requests to will basically cause you to query our company home page!
-For the purposes of this setup guide, let's set this to: `http://httpbin.org/`, httpbin is a breat service that will echo back your request parameters as a JSON object and has a variety of endpoints that can be tested.
+For the purposes of this setup guide, let's set this to: `http://httpbin.org/`, httpbin is a great service that will echo back your request parameters as a JSON object and has a variety of endpoints that can be tested.

 You will also have noticed we added a new parameter to the `proxy` section: `strip_listen_path` this prevents requests to be proxied with the listen path intact (i.e. in this case `/quickstart/get/this` will be tripped back to `/get/this`)

 ### Step 4: Run Tyk

 Running tyk is very simple, simply invoke it from the command line like so:

     martin@vyr ~/> tyk

-if you are runnig form a tarball or have installed into a different directory - specify the configuration file that we set up above:
+if you are running form a tarball or have installed into a different directory - specify the configuration file that we set up above:

     martin@vyr ~/tyk/> ./tyk --conf=tyk.conf